MartinO55/T3A2-Miguelittos-Pizza-Backend/README.md

 ### Finalise order Page

 This page is an addition to the V2 set of diagrams that shows the pizzas currently chosen by the user for their order, and gives them the option to add sides and drinks, or an additional pizza (with this button returning the user to the menu).
 There is also a button to finalise the order and send it to Miguelitto, and buttons to inspect any of the pizza orders currently in the cart.
+Note that the page title remains unchanged from previous iterations; this will be altered to reflect the page content.

 ![V2 finalise order](src/Wireframes/V2/PizzaOrderFinaliseV2.png "Finalise order page V2")